-Before we get into the sonic properties of the Klipsch T5 neckband busy, let's take a quick look at the outside of the headphones.
+Before we deal with the sonic properties of the Klipsch T5 Neckband, let's take a quick look at the exterior of the headphones.

 The packaging already shows that we are not dealing with a cheap home-made headphone, but a real branded headphone.
 The US company Klipsch Audio Technologies has been in business since 1946 and is one of the top players in the audio segment.

-The packaging adorns the golden one Klipsch quality seal, a trademark of the manufacturer.
-The T5 neckband and the rest of the strap are opened What's in the box attractively presented.
-In addition to the headphones, it also includes a microUSB charging cable, silicone earplugs in various sizes and operating instructions.
+The packaging is adorned with the golden Klipsch quality seal, a trademark of the manufacturer.
+When opened, the T5 neckband and the rest of the scope of delivery are presented in an appealing way.
+In addition to the headphones, it also includes a microUSB charging cable, silicone earplugs in various sizes and an instruction manual.

-The Design of the headphones looks well thought out and the processing quality is right.
-The neck band is through the Real leather cover pleasantly soft and flexible to move.
+The design of the headphones looks well thought out and the quality of workmanship is right.
+The neck band is pleasantly soft and flexible thanks to the real leather cover.
 At the ends there are elongated housings in which the hardware is housed.
-The right end is decorated with the Klipsch lettering.
-On the left there are 3 control buttons on the inside and the microUSB socket on the bottom.
+The right end is adorned with the Klipsch lettering.
+On the left there are 3 control buttons on the inside and the microUSB socket is hidden on the bottom.
 It's a shame that Klipsch didn't opt for the newer USB-C standard.
-The particularly compact and lightweight earphones are connected to the bracket via 14cm long, textile-coated cables.
+The particularly compact and lightweight earphones are connected to the bracket via 14 cm long, textile-coated cables.

 With the T5 neckband, Klipsch attaches great importance to being comfortable to wear.
-With a Weight of light 26.4g and the soft real leather cover, the neckband is barely noticeable around the neck.
+With a weight of 26.4g and the soft real leather cover, the neckband is barely noticeable around the neck.

-They are also easy earphones, each only 2g on the scales and with the Klipsch patented, oval earplugs sit extremely comfortably and with a good hold in the ear canal.
-A IPX4 rating is available.
+The earphones are also light, each weighing only 2g and with the oval earplugs patented by Klipsch sit extremely comfortably and with a good grip in the ear canal.
+An IPX4 rating is available.
 The headphones are then protected from splashing water on all sides, making them sweat-resistant and suitable for sporting activities.

-High-resolution audio codecs are used for better sound quality aptX and aptX HD supported.
-The prerequisite for using these codecs is that the player also supports aptX.
-This is the case today with many Android smartphones with a Qualcomm chipset.
+The high-resolution audio codecs aptX and aptX HD are supported for better sound quality.
+The prerequisite for using these codecs is that the playback device also supports aptX.
+This is the case nowadays with many Android smartphones with Qualcomm chipset.
 AptX is not available to users of Apple products.

-Each earbud comes with one dynamic 5 mm driver fitted.
-The one specified by Klipsch frequency range lies between 10 Hz and 19.000 Hz, The two Microphones work with cVc 8.0 noise reduction.
+Each earbud is equipped with a dynamic 5 mm driver.
+The frequency range specified by Klipsch is between 10 Hz and 19.000 Hz.
+The two microphones work with cVc 8.0 noise reduction.

-First of all: Sound perception differs from person to person.
+First of all: the sound perception differs from person to person.
 In the following I describe how the Klipsch T5 neckband sounds to me.

 Sound signature and spatiality

-The Klipsch T5 Neckband aims for a predominantly balanced sound signature on.
+The Klipsch T5 Neckband strives for a predominantly balanced sound signature.
 Lows, mids and highs come into their own, without one frequency range drowning out the other.
-The spatial representation is not very pronounced, but is sufficient for a degree of localizability.
+The spatial representation is not very pronounced, but is sufficient for a degree of locatability.

 Depths, mid and highs

-Bass are available, if not particularly powerful, but pleasantly crisp.
+Basses are present, even if not particularly powerful, but pleasantly crisp.
 The bass reproduction is somewhat limited towards the bottom.

-The transition to the mid-range is well separated.
+The transition to the middle area is well separated.
 The middle sounds pleasantly soft and without emphasis from the low frequency range.
 Unfortunately, there is a lack of precision here.
 Tonal subtleties are quickly lost and individual instruments are difficult to separate from one another.

-Let's switch to that Heights, they sound extremely calm, with a gently removable level.
+If we switch to the heights, they sound extremely calm, with a gently removable level.
 There are no unpleasant sibilants.

 A side effect that affects pretty much every wired in-ear headphone is cable noises that arise when moving.
-Although the T5 Neckband only has short cable connections between the headband and the earphones, it takes care of that Textile covering the cable for a lot of noise.
-The sound experience can suffer, especially with quiet music passages, which are often found in classical music.
+Although the T5 Neckband only has short cable connections between the headband and the earphones, the textile sheathing of the cables creates a lot of noise.
+The sound experience can suffer, especially with quiet music passages, as often occurs in classical music.